Alexander Forbes-Leith, 1st Baron Leith of Fyvie

-Background and education
+Early life and education

+Family and childhood

+Alexander was the youngest of four children born to Rear-Admiral John James Leith and his wife and step-niece, Margaret Forbes.
+He was born at Aberdeen on 6 August 1847.

+His father, John James Leith, was the son of General Alexander Leith Hay and nephew of Sir Andrew Leith Hay.

-Born at Aberdeen, Alexander Leith was the youngest son of Rear-Admiral John James Leith and his wife Margaret Forbes, daughter and heiress of Alexander Forbes, a descendant of Duncan Forbes, second son of the second Lord Forbes.
-He was the grandson of General Alexander Leith Hay and the nephew of Sir Andrew Leith Hay.
+Margaret Forbes was the daughter and heiress of Alexander Forbes, a descendant of Duncan Forbes (the second son of the second Lord Forbes).

+John and Margaret married on 27 June 1843, four years before Alexander's birth.
+At the time, John was 55 and Margaret was 23.
+In 1854, John died at the age of 66, leaving behind Margaret and their four children.
+At the time, Alexander was eight years old.

+Education

 He was educated at Berlin, Prussia, the École spéciale militaire de Saint-Cyr and Dr. Burney's Naval Academy at Gosport, Hampshire.
 He later assumed the additional surname of Forbes.

-Naval career
+Royal Navy career

 Forbes-Leith joined the Royal Navy in 1860 with the rank of naval cadet.
 He was rated midshipman in 1861 and fought in the New Zealand Wars between 1864 and 1865.
 During his time in the Royal Navy he was awarded the Royal Humane Society Medal for saving a boy from drowning.
 He became a lieutenant in 1869 but retired from the service in 1872.

+He first served on the ship HMS Britannia and was later transferred to HMS Zealous.

+Marriage and move to the United States

+Lord Leith of Fyvie married Marie Louise January of St Louis, Missouri.

 Business career

-Forbes-Leith married the daughter of a director of an Illinois steel mill in 1871 (see below).
+Forbes-Leith married the daughter of a director of an Illinois steel mill in 1871.
 He worked his way up in to become president of the Joliet Iron and Steel Company, which later merged into Illinois Steel and eventually the United States Steel Corporation, of which Leith became a director.
 He was also a partner in a merchant bank.

 In 1889, Forbes-Leith used the fortune he had made in the steel industry to acquire Fyvie Castle in Aberdeenshire for £175,000 and invested large sums in its restoration.
 He was also a Justice of the Peace and Deputy Lieutenant of Aberdeenshire.
 In 1905 he was raised to the peerage as Baron Leith of Fyvie, of Fyvie in the County of Aberdeen.

 Family

+They had one son and two daughters (of which the youngest died as an infant).
+His only son Percy Forbes-Leith died while serving in the Second Boer War.